programmerraja/MyBlog/content/misc/AI project ideas.md

 - [ ] think about creating something help me for learning new concepts
 	- [ ] before Ai i have read lot of blog but few are complicated to understand how i can make it easy

-- [ ] How i automate dev moderate center using AI
+- [ ] automate dev moderate center using AI
 - [ ] Automate bug bounty agents
 - [ ] Enter the company support articel URL and will scrape and index whoel and doc and start chatting
-- [ ] Spoken english teacher where you speak  it will help to fix english and teach
+- [x] Spoken english teacher where you speak  it will help to fix english and teach